ariga/atlas/doc/md/guides/deploying/k8s-flux.md

 ✔ bootstrap finished
 ```

-Using the flux bootstrap command you can install Flux on a Kubernetes cluster and configure it to manage itself
+Using the flux bootstrap command, you can install Flux on a Kubernetes cluster and configure it to manage itself
 from a Git repository.
 The bootstrap command above does the following:

 - Creates a git repository flux-infrastructure on your GitHub account.